 Given the opportunity to write about craft beer every month in Decibel has been eye-opening.
-The idea that our "Brewtal Truth" column would have lasted more than four years (and counting) and even spawn a book—The Brewtal Truth Guide to Extreme Beers, out in November—is pretty amazing.
-Now it's time to bring a little "Brewtal Truth" to the Deciblog.
-Each week we're featuring a different craft beer that you should drink now.
-These aren't so much reviews as recommendations.
-We won't post anything here that we haven't happily poured down our own gullet.
-There'll be a new one every week at noon Eastern time, a little something to get you thinking about your imbibing options for the weekend.
-This week we go to Brooklyn, which (pre-Prohibition) was once home to dozens of small breweries.
-Unlike the drinking water across the river in Manhattan that comes from god knows where, Brooklyn's water source is the Catskill Mountains and is pure, soft and perfect for brewing.
-The local metal scene may be cause for consternation among purists, but there's no denying the quality of the brews being made here (and the bars that serve them).
-Sixpoint has been producing all kinds of style-busting brews for nearly a decade and they're not afraid to go extreme.
-3Beans, part of their rotational series is a dark, strong beer that defies traditional categories.
+The idea that our “Brewtal Truth” column would have lasted more than four years (and counting) and even spawn a book—The Brewtal Truth Guide to Extreme Beers, out in November—is pretty amazing.
+Now it’s time to bring a little “Brewtal Truth” to the Deciblog.
+Each week we’ll be featuring a different craft beer that you should drink now.
+These aren’t so much reviews as recommendations.
+We won’t post anything here that we haven’t happily poured down our own gullet.
+There’ll be a new one every week at noon Eastern time, a little something to get you thinking about your imbibing options for the weekend.